-Three core agreements underpin the governance and functioning of the Group, namely the Group Constitution, the International Group Agreement and the Pooling Agreement.
+Three core agreements underpin the governance and functioning of the Group, the Group Constitution, the International Group Agreement (the “IGA”) and the Pooling Agreement.

-The Group operates pursuant to a written constitution, which defines the three core objectives of the Group, namely;
+The Group operates under a written constitution, which defines the three core objects of the Group, namely;

 The Constitution also provides for the appointment of Group officers and matters relating to resignation and termination of membership.

-The IGA, which was last updated in 2013, governs the way in which clubs compete as between themselves.
+The IGA, which was last updated in 2020, governs the way in which Clubs compete as between themselves.
 In particular, it;

-Although the Group clubs compete with each other for business, it is to the benefit of all shipowners insured by Group clubs for the clubs to pool their larger risks.
-Pooling is regulated by the annually renewed Pooling Agreement which defines the risks that can be pooled, those risks which are excluded from cover, and how covered losses are to be shared between the participating clubs.
-The Pool provides a mechanism for sharing all claims in excess of US$ 10 million up to, currently, approximately US$ 7.75 billion.
+Although the Group Clubs compete with each other for business, it is to the benefit of all shipowners insured by Group Clubs for the Clubs to pool their larger risks.
+Pooling is regulated by the annually renewed Pooling Agreement which defines the risks that can be pooled, those risks which are excluded from cover, and how covered losses are to be shared between the participating Clubs.
+The Pool provides a mechanism for sharing all claims in excess of US$ 10 million up to, currently, approximately US$ 8.9 billion.